 Pursuant to Section 25 of the Act, the Dog and Cat Management Board administer a Dog and Cat Management Fund.
-Tumby Bay Council is presently required to contribute 10% of revenue raised through dog registration fees to the Dog and Cat Management Board and, from 1 July 2018, will be required to contribute 12% of its revenue.
+Tumby Bay Council is presently required to contribute 12% of revenue raised through dog registration fees to the Dog and Cat Management Board.